 Michael Hyatt’s Blog

 Michael has a lot of products.
-They are not all relevant from us.
+They are not all relevant to us.
 But for sure, I would suggest you get his free ebook “Shave 10 Hours Off Your Workweek”.
-It is full of practical suggestion on finding more time.
+It is full of practical suggestions for finding more time.
 And I do hope that you will find more time to read my posts.

 Honorable Mentions